Studying medicine at King's

 While it is vital that medical graduates can recognise, assess and manage acutely unwell patients, they must also develop skills to help patients and the public manage their long-term conditions.
 This requires doctors, in partnership with patients, to manage risks across a range of different care settings.

-These patient and population changes are at the heart of King’s new medical curriculum, MBBS Curriculum 2020, which will be introduced from 2016 and nurtures our students to become outstanding patient centred doctors who are distinguishable as:
+These patient and population changes are at the heart of King’s medical curriculum.
+Our aim is to nuture students to become outstanding patient centred doctors who are distinguishable as:

 - critical scientific thinkers

 - leaders in service quality improvements

 - equipped to transform healthcare on a local and global scale.